Top 10 DeFi Platforms in 2023

 BMJ Score: 1.5

-There are a variety of ways to get involved with DeFi platforms:
+There are various ways to get involved with DeFi platforms:

-• Earning Yield: One way to earn “interest” on your crypto assets is by depositing them in DeFi platforms such as Aave or Compound that will pay you an Annual Percentage Yield.
+• Earning Yield: One way to earn “interest” on your crypto assets is by depositing them in DeFi platforms such as Aave or Compound, which will pay you an Annual Percentage Yield.
 (See our current list of Best DeFi Rates.)

 • Trading on DEXs: Decentralized exchanges let people directly trade with each other, unlike centralized exchanges.
-This means you can often trade smaller coins on DEXes that you won’t find in centralized exchanges.
+You can often trade smaller coins on DEXes you won’t find in centralized exchanges.

 The sustained interest in DeFi projects is encouraging for crypto investors.
 With the constant innovation and evolution of these decentralized financial services and the addition of new protocols, the DeFi space remains one of the most exciting areas to watch.